Wednesday, September 10, 2025

 “But if you will not heed Me to hallow the Sabbath day, such as not carrying a burden when entering the gates of Jerusalem on the Sabbath day, then I will kindle a fire in its gates, and it shall devour the palaces of Jerusalem, and it shall not be quenched.”
 Jeremiah 17:27

 God promised to set Jerusalem’s gates on fire if they disobeyed Him.
-In other words, He would destroy the place that was defiled by their disobedience.
+He would destroy their marketplace that was defiled by their disobedience.

-In Hebrews 12:25 and in Revelation 20:15, the Lord warns us today of more dire consequences than He warned the people in Jeremiah’s day.
-He warns us against being robbed of an eternity with Him in heaven.
-“See to it that you do not refuse Him who is speaking.
+In Hebrews 12:25, the Lord says, “See to it that you do not refuse Him who is speaking.
 For if those did not escape when they refused him who warned them on earth, much less will we escape who turn away from Him who warns from heaven.”
-“Anyone not found written in the Book of Life was cast into the lake of fire.”
+In Revelation 20:15, says, “Anyone not found written in the Book of Life was cast into the lake of fire.”

-God does not want anyone to perish.
+God wants no one to perish.
 John 3:16 says, “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”
-He loves us.
-He gave to us.
-He wants us to enjoy everlasting life, but we must listen to His instructions and follow them.

 [1] From Darwin to Hitler: Evolutionary Ethics, Eugenics, and Racism in Germany was released in 2004 (paperback edition in 2006) with Palgrave Macmillan in New York, a major publisher of historical scholarship, from dustjacket